Why are Pencils Yellow?

 Pencils have been painted yellow ever since the 1890s.
-And that bright color isn't just so you can find them on your desk more easily!
+And that bright color isn’t just so you can find them on your desk more easily!
+In fact, the yellow pencil has a much deeper history than you might expect.

 During the 1800s, the best graphite in the world came from China.
 American pencil makers wanted a special way to tell people that their pencils contained Chinese graphite.

 The rest, as they say, is history.
-Today, a majority of basic hexagonal graphite writing pencils sold in the United States are painted yellow and generally what was once perceived as "regal" has now become "common".
-For more information on this topic visit WoodChuck's Timberlines blog post The Myth of the Yellow Pencil.
+Today, a majority of basic hexagonal graphite writing pencils sold in the United States are painted yellow and what was once perceived as “regal” has now become “common”.
+For more information on this topic visit WoodChuck’s Timberlines blog post The Myth of the Yellow Pencil.